Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it lists WiFi/wireless interfaces on a MikroTik router, using specific verbs and resource.
-It distinguishes from sibling tools like list_interfaces (generic) and list_wifi_clients (clients) by focusing on interfaces.
+The description clearly states the tool lists WiFi/wireless interfaces on MikroTik routers, distinguishing it from sibling tools like list_interfaces (general) and list_wifi_clients (clients).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.